madsjoh/NetAgg/README.md

 Example

-If we have a multihomed receiver which is addressed with 10.0.0.11 and 10.0.0.12.
-The bandwidth to these interfaces could be 7500 Kbit/s and 2500 Kbit/s.
-To set this up we do as follows:
+If we have a multihomed receiver which is addressed with 10.0.0.11 and 10.0.0.12, and the bandwidth to these interfaces is 7500 Kbit/s and 2500 Kbit/s.
+We can set this up as follows:

 Sender side